 To meet its objective of assisting the AER make better regulatory determinations, the Consumer Challenge Panel may provide statements and advices to the AER.

-The CCP currently has nine members appointed by the AER for a three year term - from 1 July 2013 to 30 June 2016.
-The members have significant local and international expertise, spanning fields including economic regulation, energy networks and consumer representation.
+The following members were appointed to the inaugural CCP.
+The members had significant local and international expertise, spanning fields including economic regulation, energy networks and consumer representation.

 The members are: